BONUS: An Excerpt from Chapter Ten

 Jon took a deep breath and then sat down.

 He had known for a long time that someday this conversation would take place.
 On a few occasions, he had even rehearsed in his mind what he would say.
 He just never thought it would happen on the second day of Lex’s existence.

-“When I was a student going to Cambridge, I wrote an essay called the theory of multi-dimensional-evolution.
-The paper started by saying, my belief of how creation occurred is rooted in known physics and rational sense.
+“When I was a student at Cambridge, I wrote an essay called the theory of multi-dimensional evolution.
+The paper started by saying my belief of how creation occurred is rooted in known physics and rational sense.
 Before this universe came into being, there was no space or time.
 There was only energy– energy that has always existed.
 That energy is and was the creator, and everything in every universe is a part of the creator, God.
 I went on to say that I believe this universe came from a black hole from another universe.”